iansutton/Postgres/README.md

 5. Run bundel install to install the ruby gems requied to build and test your profile code.
 6. Run the build script - this will package up your profile in to an installable module.
-7. bring up the vagrant vm.
+7. Bring up the vagrant vm.

 ```shell
 bundel install